A singular Serre-Swan theorem via tepui fibrations: Tepui fibrations as diffeological spaces

 \begin{defn} The \define{D-topology} on a diffeological space $(X, \CDD)$ is the final topology with respect to the plots of $X$.
 In other words, $A \subseteq X$ is open if and only if $p^{-1}(A)$ is open for all plots $p \in \CDD$. \end{defn}

 If a map $f\colon X \to Y$ between diffeological spaces is smooth, then it is continuous with respect to the D-topologies.
-Thus passing to the D-topology defines a faithful functor $D\colon \cat{Dflg} \to \cat{Top}$.
+Thus, passing to the D-topology defines a faithful functor $D\colon \cat{Dflg} \to \cat{Top}$.
 This functor is left adjoint to the \emph{continuous diffeology} functor, which assigns to a topological space $T$ the diffeology $\cl{D}(U) \coloneqq C(U,T)$.
 The D-topology functor does not have a left adjoint; for instance, in Remark \ref{rem:limits-not-preserved}, we see that $D$ does not preserve limits.

 We denote by $\cat{Mfld}$ the category of smooth manifolds (Hausdorff and second-countable), with smooth maps between them.
 There is a functor $y\colon \cat{Mfld} \to \cat{Dflg}$ of concrete categories over $\cat{Set}$, which assigns to a manifold $M$ the diffeology $\CDD_M$ whose plots $\CDD_M(U)$ are precisely the usual smooth maps from $U$ to $M$.
-The functor $y$ is full and faithful, and also preserves the concrete structure over $\cat{Top}$ (i.e.\ the D-topology of $y(M)$ is the original manifold topology).
+The functor $y$ is full and faithful, and also preserves the concrete structure over $\cat{Top}$ (i.e., the D-topology of $y(M)$ is the original manifold topology).
 Succinctly, $y$ is an embedding of $\cat{Mfld}$ into $\cat{Dflg}$.

 The category $\cat{Dflg}$ satisfies several convenient properties: it has all small limits, all small colimits, is locally Cartesian closed, and has a weak subobject classifier.
-We will describe only the constructions that we need, but stress that they are all induced by the above enumerated properties.
+We will describe only the constructions that we need, but stress that they are all induced by the properties listed above.

 \begin{defn} Given a diffeological space $X$ and a subset $A$, the \define{subspace diffeology} on $A$ consists of those maps $p\colon U \to A$ for which $p\colon U \to X$ is a plot.

 A map $i\colon Y \to X$ is an \define{induction} if it is injective, and $i\colon Y \to i(Y)$ is a diffeomorphism, where $i(Y)$ carries the subspace diffeology. \end{defn}